sorcio/wireguard-docker-plugin/README.md

-The configuration file should contain the WireGuard configuration in the format specified by the [`wg` tool](https://git.zx2c4.com/wireguard-tools/about/src/man/wg.8), with one addition: the `Interface` section can optionally include an `Address` line with at most one IPv4 address, and at most one IPv6 address, optionally followed by a CIDR mask.
+The configuration file should contain the WireGuard configuration in the format specified by the [`wg` tool](https://git.zx2c4.com/wireguard-tools/about/src/man/wg.8), with some additions: the `Interface` section can optionally include an `Address` line with at most one IPv4 address, and at most one IPv6 address, optionally followed by a CIDR mask.
+It can also include a `DNS` line with one or more DNS servers (comma or space-separated).

 Here is an example configuration file: